poap-xyz/poap-vote-v2/frontend/README.md

 Blocknative's [onboard.js](https://www.blocknative.com/onboard) package is used and requires the API keys listed above.

-Once that is setup, follow the steps below:
+Once that is setup, create a copy of that file called `.env.prod`.
+Next, follow the steps below:

 ```bash
 # Start the server